cg-tuwien/Auto-Vk-Toolkit/README.md

-# 'Exekutor' Rendering Framework
+# 'Exekutor' Vulkan-Rendering Framework featuring 'Auto-Vk'
-## Featuring 'Auto-Vk' Vulkan Convenience Layer

 *Exekutor* is a modern C++17-based rendering framework for the Vulkan 1.2 API.
 It aims to hit the sweet spot between programmer-convenience and efficiency while still supporting full Vulkan functionality.